apache/airflow/docs/apache-airflow/index.rst

 Here you see:

 - A DAG named "demo", starting on Jan 1st 2022 and running once a day.
 A DAG is Airflow's representation of a workflow.
-- Two tasks, a BashOperator running a Bash script and a python function defined using the ``@task`` decorator
+- Two tasks, a BashOperator running a Bash script and a Python function defined using the ``@task`` decorator
 - ``>>`` between the tasks defines a dependency and controls in which order the tasks will be executed

 Airflow evaluates this script and executes the tasks at the set interval and in the defined order.
 The status